 - Modify the value of

-statement handles different cases. - Try adding more cases and experimenting with fall-through behavior.
+dayOfWeekand observe how theswitchstatement handles different cases. - Try adding more cases and experimenting with fall-through behavior.

-statement in C#.
+Congratulations!
+You've learned how to use the switch statement in C#.
 In the next tutorial, we'll explore functions and methods.